HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 PDDI Configuration Items
 {:.no_toc}
-The CDS Service MUST process configuration options sent as within an extension resource with the CDS Hooks request in the field `configuration-items` (see a description of this on [CDS Hooks current](https://cds-hooks.org//specification/current/#coordination)).
+The CDS Service MUST process configuration options sent as within an extension resource with the CDS Hooks request in the field `configuration-items`.
 There are two standard configuration options that the service and client MUST use for coordination during PDDI CDS:  `cache-for-order-sign-filtering` (only used in `order-select`), `filter-out-repeated-alerts` (only used in `order-sign`).
 All of these configuration options accept Boolean values and are required for the advanced implementation.
 The `cache-for-order-sign-filtering` option is used to cache the medication resource during `order-select` and is used as a reference during `order-sign` if `filter-out-repeated-alerts` is set to TRUE.
 The `filter-out-repeated-alerts` option is used to hide card results if they were shown in the `order-select` results.

 At the present time, there are no other standard configuration options for the basic implementation of PDDI CDS.
 Balloting such options as a standard is for future work.
 While not a recommendation, some examples can be shown.
 One example would be a configuration such as `alert-non-serious` that accepts accepts a Boolean value indicating to the CDS service if it should provide alerts for PDDIs that have an indicator other than 'serious'.
 Another example would be a configuration such as `show-evidence-support`  indicating to the CDS service that it should provide more detailed evidence support for its alerts.